Dutch Oven Daddy

 Ingredient image of white almond cake for social media.

-Can't get enough of desserts from a bygone era that are still loved and enjoyed today?
-Try Jam Filled Ebelskivers and our Dutch Oven Apple Cake.
+If you love desserts from a bygone era that still earn a place at the table, you will also want to try our Jam Filled Ebelskivers and our Dutch Oven Apple Cake.

-Mary Todd Lincoln's White Almond Cake in a cast iron bundt ban.
+• ✅ Recipe Name: Mary Todd Lincoln's White Almond Cake

 Jump to:

-• How to make the Mary Todd Lincoln's White Almond Cake
+• How to Make Mary Todd Lincoln's White Almond Cake

 • Recipe FAQs